Palm tree – Palmboom – Palma coccifera (..); J. Weinmann & N. Asamin – 1736-1748

 Oudtijds gekleurde prent van een palmboom en fruit door N. Asamin.
 Uit Duidelijke Vertoning, de Nederlandse uitgave van de beroemde Phytanthoza Iconographia van Johann Weinmann.

 - Title: Palma coccifera triangula, Calappa, Coccus (..).
 Plate 782

-- Technique: copper engraving, mezzotint colouring and finished by hand
+- Technique: copper engraving, mezzotint coloured print and contemporary coloured by hand

 - Illustrator: N. Asamin